MucusMerchant/Py-PX4-ECL/README.md

 ```
 >>> from ecl import Vector3f
 >>> import numpy as np
 >>> n = np.array([[0,10,20]], dtype = np.float32)
+>>> n = n.transpose()
 >>> v = Vector3f(n)
 >>> nv = np.array(v)
 ```
 Note (1) that it is necessary to specify 'dtype = np.float32' and (2) that the numpy array passed to Vector3f must be two-dimensional, even though it represents a vector.
+In this case, it also needs to be transposed to comply with Vector3f stride expectations.
+Incorrect array dimensions will break your code without raising any errors.
 Also note that the conversion do not occur in-place, making pass-by-reference impossible.

 ## Working on this library in VSCode on a windows machine!